marionwalton/media-and-society/9_gender.md

 {: .example}
 ![Coca Cola Ads](img/coke_1958_2024.png)
 Figure 1 Coca-Cola Advertisement circa 1956.
 Coca-Cola South Africa Facebook Campaign featuring Tyla in Coke Studio promotion, 2024. |
 The meanings we associate with femininity have changed over time, as illustrated by  the two Coca-Cola ads.
 What do they show us about how idealised femininities have changed in South Africa since 1956?
 How do we interpret these identities today?
 What social changes and governing institutions may have given rise to the change in significations?
-Do you think we can call both of the ads examples of hegemonic feminity?
+Do you think we can call both of the ads examples of hegemonic femininity?

-The term “gender” was introduced by anthropologist Margaret Mead ([Delphy, 1993](references.html$delphy_1993)) who observed that gender role expectations and the temperaments of men and women in indigenous societies were starkly different to those in the United States at the time.
+The term “gender” was introduced by anthropologist Margaret Mead ([Delphy, 1993](references.html#delphy_1993)) who observed that gender role expectations and the temperaments of men and women in indigenous societies were starkly different to those in the United States at the time.

  People's understanding of gender changes over time and differs between cultural contexts, as illustrated by the different versions of femininity in the Coca-Cola ads in Figure 1.

 Decolonial scholars have documented how very different gender ideologies and discourses emerge in specific contexts.
-For example, [Oyewumi (1997)](references.html#oyewumi) argues against imposing Western gender theories (and even the category “woman”) when discussing pre-colonial African societies, noting how scholars interpreted the history of Yoruba society through a patriarchal lens, assuming that leaders were men, while in fact Yoruba women lost many property rights and other powers as a result of colonial rule.
+For example, [Oyewumi (1997)](references.html#oyewumi_1997) argues against imposing Western gender theories (and even the category “woman”) when discussing pre-colonial African societies, noting how scholars interpreted the history of Yoruba society through a patriarchal lens, assuming that leaders were men, while in fact Yoruba women lost many property rights and other powers as a result of colonial rule.

 [Gender](definitions.html#gender){: .btn .btn-blue }